United States

-The United States has contributed US$26.31 billion to date to the Global Fund.
-The country announced a commitment of up to US$6 billion to the Global Fund for the Seventh Replenishment, covering 2023-2025, which was hosted by the U.S. government.
+The United States has contributed US$27.61 billion to date to the Global Fund.
+The country announced a commitment of US$4.6 billion to the Global Fund for the Eighth Replenishment.

-The Global Fund is the largest multilateral provider of grants to strengthen health security, investing over US$1 billion a year in community health workers, disease surveillance systems, diagnostic tools, laboratory networks and supply chains.
-Roughly one-third of our funding contributes to strengthening health systems and helping countries prepare for future pandemics and disease threats.
+The Global Fund is the largest multilateral provider of grants to strengthen health security, and invests in community health workers, disease surveillance systems, diagnostic tools, laboratory networks, commodities, and supply chains.

 By working with countries to help prevent, diagnose and treat HIV, TB and malaria, the Global Fund strengthens local health systems and health security.
 These efforts save lives in low- and middle-income countries and keep Americans safe.